-The interviews feature Dirk Schultz-Makuch, a timid soul who dares not say what he damn well knows: We found life on Mars and it is living.
+The interview features Dirk Schultz-Makuch, a timid soul who dares not say what he damn well knows: We found life on Mars and it is living.
 Gil Levin, NASA’s Principal Investigator responsible for the Martian life tests — the only direct tests ever conducted — maintained until his death that the so-called “Labeled Release Experiment” confirmed microbial activity.
-(Which begs the question, if you are going to hire a guy for the job and he does it, but you don’t believe him, what does that say about you?)
-Dirk wrote a book with Levin but apparently distances himself from his elder.

 Here is Dr. Levin’s statement on the matter in 2019, three years before he passed — unvindicated — at age 97.

-This subject so frustrates me that I had to find someone else to pull their hair out with me, so I rang up Tusk buddy Dr. Chandra Wickramasinghe, who founded the discipline of Astrobiology when Dirk was a child.
+This subject so frustrates me that I had to find someone else to pull hair out with me, so I rang up Tusk buddy Dr. Chandra Wickramasinghe, who founded the discipline of Astrobiology when Dirk was a child.
 I asked Chandra to provide his observations, which I am posting exclusively here.

 11/20/2024